 Where can I go to learn more about the Orton-Gillingham Approach?

-VSA will begin using EL Education as its core curriculum in ELA classes and Science K-5 in the fall of 2022.
+VSA uses EL Education as its core curriculum in ELA classes and Science K-5.
 This program uses highly engaging texts based in Science and Social Studies topics that align with VSA’s mission of creating a hands-on, multi- sensory learning environment with students.
 It provides high level vocabulary and critical thinking throughout the modules.
-Furthermore, it integrates social emotional learning, along with executive functioning skills, which is what VSA has been known for!
-We will pair this learning with our writing framework, Self-Regulated Strategy Development (SRSD), to produce deep thinkers and writers.
-This curriculum will allow us to have common language and structures throughout our classes, while allowing teachers the ability to differentiate the lessons to meet our unique learners’ needs.
+Teachers accommodate the students’ reading ability by reading the text to/with the students, as well as using Kiddom software and Learning Ally, which will read the text to them.
+By doing this, we allow for students to work with complex text in English Language Arts, while building their foundational skills during their OG tutoring time.
+Furthermore, EL Education integrates social emotional learning, along with executive functioning skills, which is what VSA is known for!
+We pair this learning with our literacy framework, Self-Regulated Strategy Development (SRSD), to produce deep thinkers and writers.
+This curriculum allows us to have common language and structures throughout our classes, while allowing teachers the ability to differentiate the lessons to meet our unique learners’ needs.
 Find out more about EL Education here or visit their website.